Our Long-Term Insights Briefing 2025

 • Phase 1 was a consultation to help decide the topic and how we should explore it.
 The consultation was held in November 2024.

-• Phase 2 is a second consultation on the draft of our briefing.
-This is now open, and the draft briefing is available below.
+• Phase 2 was a consultation on the draft of our briefing held from April to mid-May 2025.
+This is now closed for feedback, but the draft briefing is still available below.

 Our briefing topic